OpenAtom-Linyaps/linyaps/docs/pages/en/guide/debug/faq.md

 5. Where is app data saved?
 Where can I find it outside the container?

    Because Linglong applications follow the principle of non-interference, the `XDG_DATA_HOME`, `XDG_CONFIG_HOME`, `XDG_CACHE_HOME` environment variables are defined in the corresponding path of the host machine, `~/.linglong/<appid>`/.
 So the user application data will be saved under this path.
 When writing data while the application is running, it should also be able to read the corresponding environment variable to write the data.
 Prohibit reading and writing configurations of other applications.
 6. The application provides the `dbus service` file, where do I place it?
-What does the `Exec` segment write?
+What does the `Exec` field write?

    When the application provides the `dbus service` file, it needs to be placed in the `entries/dbus-1/services` directory.
 If `Exec` executes the binary in the Linglong package, use the `--exec` option parameter to execute the corresponding binary.
 7. After the app is installed, the launcher cannot find it?